 Where this kit really shines are the provided markings, as it provides us with markings for all the countries that flew the C.714 in some way.
 In total we get four sets of markings which are two french 1940 airframes from the 1st Escadrille, GC I/145 “Warsaw” flown by kpr.
 A. Niewiare and Sgt.
 L. Uher.
 Villacoublay.
 The third airframe is CA-556 from the Finnish airforce as seen in 1941.
 The last airframe is a German test aircraft from the Luftwaffe flown in 1940.

 All in all we get a pretty solid kit from RS models here.
-Although it is clear we are dealing with a limited run kit, it is the only Caudron-Renault C.714 in 1/48 scale, and with all the other kits of this aircraft being many decades older or other limited run kits like the 1/32 kit from Azur (if you would still be able to find one), I would still stay behind my choice of this kit.
-There is the fact that builder will have to reinforce the kit in certain areas or add some scratch build material to make it absolutely perfect and durable enough, but even so the kit should be able to stand on its own, and would also make a great kit for builders who would like to try their first time to build a limited run kit, all without the fact that it serves as a great base to build a 1/48 version of this nearly forgotten French airplane!
+Although it is clear we are dealing with a limited run kit, it is the only Caudron-Renault C.714 in 1/48 scale.
+While all the other kits of this aircraft are decades older or have been other limited run kits like the 1/32 kit from Azur (if you would still be able to find one), I would still stay behind my choice of this kit.
+There is the fact that builder will have to reinforce the kit in certain areas or add some scratch build material to make it absolutely perfect and durable enough, but even so this model should be able to stand on its own.
+It would also make a great kit for builders who would like to try their first time to build a limited run kit.
+The last point is that it serves as a great base to build a 1/48 version of this nearly forgotten French airplane!

 Recommended for people who have build at least a handful of kits or who would like to try their hand at a first limited run kit.